Microsoft designs deceptively simple ways to make its tech more accessible

 ‘There’s an expression that you’ll see in the disability community – a ‘disability dongle’ – where some well-meaning tech person decides to redesign the world to make someone’s life easier.
 For example, a wheelchair that walks up stairs.
 Whereas most wheelchair users would be like, well, why don’t you just give me a ramp?’

 There are exceptions.
-Back in 2016, Johnson led the team that developed what would become the Xbox Adaptive Controller.
+Back in 2016, Johnson was part of the team that developed what would become the Xbox Adaptive Controller.
 ‘We still learn a lot from it,’ he says of the ultra-flexible hub that can transform the abilities of disabled gamers, with its completely redefinable controls.
 According to the company, nearly 400 million players have disabilities, as do many more people who need to use computers for work and life.

 Johnson and his colleagues acknowledge there’s still more to do.
 ‘One of the areas that we want to think about in hardware is the effects of neurodiversity,’ he says.
 ‘We also wanted to put something that was “form fit” for our devices – I’ve seen way too many people glue things onto laptops to get what they need.
 We have to fight this false notion that people with disabilities don’t want high design.’ §